USEPA/WNTR/documentation/getting_started.rst

 animation.py			Animated network graphics
 ==============================  ======================================================

-Several EPANET inp files are included in the examples folder.
-These example network range from a simple 9 node networks to a 13,000 node network.
+Several EPANET inp files are included in the examples/network folder.
+Example network range from a simple 9 node network to a 13,000 node network.

-More advanced case studies and demos are also included in the examples/case studies and examples/demo folder.
+More advanced case studies and demos are also included in the examples/case_studies folder and examples/demo folder.